shimenghuang/a-measurement-perspective-of-crl/README.md

 The main numerical simulation (Section 5.1 in [1]) uses the multi-view with partial observability by [2] whose dependencies can be installed as below.

-## Instal dependencies of Multi-View CRL with Partial Observability
+## Install dependencies of Multi-View CRL with Partial Observability

 ```shell
 cd $PROJECT_DIR